 I don’t mean to sound so pessimistic and stranger things have happened (maybe), but the Steelers have had trouble with Brady and the Patriots when they had good defenses.
 Brady going against this defense could be the plot of a horror film targeted towards a very specific audience.

 The best strategy the Steelers could have is the same one they employed when beating the Patriots in 2011: sustained long offensive drives.
-In that game, the Steelers possessed the ball for something like 39 minutes.
+In that game, the Steelers possessed the ball for over 39 minutes.
 Keeping the ball out of Brady’s hands is key to the Steelers having a shot in this game.
 Of course the Steelers had a better defense in 2011 that forced some 3-and-outs.
 I don’t see this defense doing that much.
 But with the Steelers having a better offense, maybe they’ll be able to overcome some of their defensive issues?

 It’s Brady and Belichick in Foxborough.
 Gonna be a long night for the Steelers.
 Patriots 45, Steelers 31.